casper2020/pg-jsonapi/CONFIGURATION.md

 Boolean value to define if the schema sent as function fourth argument should be considered by default for each resource.
 Default is `false`.
 This global flag is used as default for all resources, but may be overridden for each resource.
-If true, `request-schema` and `request-company-schema` cannot be provided.
+If true, `request-accounting-schema` and `request-company-schema` cannot be provided.

 ### `request-company-schema`

 Boolean value to define if the schema sent as function fifth argument should be considered by default for each resource.
 Default is `false`.
 This global flag is used as default for all resources, but may be overridden for each resource.
-If true, `request-schema` and `request-sharded-schema` cannot be provided.
+If true, `request-accounting-schema` and `request-sharded-schema` cannot be provided.

 ### `pg-order-by`